ascyth/the-remoters/analysis/writeups/hypothesis_testing_analysis.md

 I am  confident in the accuracy of the data and test and am convinced that there is no statistically significant difference between the sentiments across the two news sources.
 I believe that both newspapers have a range of opinions on work from home and do not differ too much in the way they discuss work from home in their articles.

-So, we must deny the third hypothesis.
+So, we cannot reject the null hypothesis, meaning that we can accept the third hypothesis.
+Hence, this result is in line with our prediction that sentiments would be uniform among newspapers.

-### Hypothesis 4: Sentiments regarding work from home are different in the ExperiencedDevs and csCareerQuestions subreddits.
+### Hypothesis 4: Sentiments regarding work from home are similiar in the ExperiencedDevs and csCareerQuestions subreddits.

 2 Sample T-Test: Reddit ExperiencedDevs Subreddit Sentiments vs. csCareerQuestions Subreddit Sentiments